Suburb overview

 Run the numbers on a Yeronga property

 Property values in Yeronga should track the wider Queensland market through 2026, with the $100,464/year median household income (11% above the $90,298 state median) keeping the suburb firmly mid-pack.
-Rental coverage runs at ~76% of the typical mortgage ($1,647/month rent vs $2,167/month repayment), leaving a manageable top-up for most investors.
-The EquitySight investment score of 75/100 places Yeronga in the upper-middle tier of Australian suburbs we profile, and overall investor sentiment is constructive heading into the second half of 2026.
+At the 2021 Census, rental coverage ran at ~76% of the typical mortgage ($1,647/month rent vs $2,167/month repayment), leaving a manageable top-up for most investors.
+Verify against current rents and rates.
+Overall investor sentiment for Yeronga is constructive heading into the second half of 2026, based on its income, rent and mortgage profile relative to the Queensland median.

 Is Yeronga a good suburb for investment?

-Yeronga scores 75/100 on our EquitySight investment framework — a good rating.
-That score is driven by a population of 7,062, median household income of $100,464/year and median weekly rent of $380.
-Whether it fits your portfolio depends on whether you are targeting cash flow, capital growth, or a value-add renovation — all three are scored with suburb-specific numbers elsewhere on this page.
+Whether Yeronga suits you depends on your strategy, but the fundamentals are concrete: a population of 7,062, a median household income of $100,464/year and median weekly rent of $380.
+Weigh those against your goal — cash flow, capital growth, or a value-add renovation — each of which we break down with suburb-specific ABS numbers elsewhere on this page.

 What drives property demand in Yeronga?

-The main demand drivers in Yeronga are proximity to Brisbane (5 km), an above-state-median household income of $100,464/year, a dwelling mix that is 43% separate houses, roughly 2 schools and 3 parks within the catchment.
-Together these shape both owner-occupier and tenant demand and are the factors we weight most heavily in the suburb's investment score.
+The main demand drivers in Yeronga are proximity to Brisbane (5 km), an above-state-median household income of $100,464/year, a dwelling mix that is 43% separate houses.
+Together these shape both owner-occupier and tenant demand.

 What is the population of Yeronga?